-- Listen to a recorded reading of the whole of the Epistle to the Hebrews in one uninterrupted session.
+1. a.)
+Listen to a recorded reading of the whole of the Epistle to the Hebrews in one uninterrupted session.
 Do this twice!
 Do not follow along in a written text.
 Do not take notes.
 Any translation is acceptable.

 As an alternative to listening to a recording you may have a second person read to you the entire Epistle in one session.
-Eugene Peterson's The Message (Navpress) is highly recommended. - 2.
-Immediately after hearing the reading of the whole Epistle, without any reference to a written text, write a one page summary of what you were impressed with as the main point(s) of the Epistle.
-Try as much as possible to write this summary on basis of what you have just heard as opposed to what you remember from previous readings and study of this epistle. - 3.
-Visit at least two bookstores in your area and browse the shelves for books about angels.
+Eugene Peterson's The Message (Navpress) is highly recommended.
+Eugene Petersons Working the Angles expounds the benefits of hearing the text as opposed to reading the text.

+- b.)
+Immediately after hearing the reading of the whole Epistle, without any reference to a written text, write a one page summary of what impressed you as the main point(s) of the sermon.
+Try as much as possible to write this summary on basis of what you have just heard as opposed to what you remember from previous readings and study of this epistle. - 2.
+Complete a Christological inventory.
+See handout. - 3.
+Visit at least two bookstores in your area and browse the shelves for books about angels, spirit guides and spiritual disciplines (not particularly Christian ones).
 How many titles are on the shelves?
 Browse through the books in order to gain a sense of their content, quality, genre, etc. Keep a record of what you discovered.

 At least one of the two stores should be a major chain such as Coles or W.H.
 Smith.
 The second store should be a store with more depth and quality and typically will not be part of a national chain.
 If at all possible, make one of your choices a store which specializes in New Age literature.